 These resources range from papers to monographs; from popular-level to academic; from non-published to published.
 A few have full text links.
 Reviews of my work in journals are listed where relevant.

-Coming in 2013: Paul and the Rhetoric of Reversal in 1 Corinthians: The Impact of Paul’s Gospel on Paul’s Macro-Rhetoric, to be published by Cambridge University Press.
-This is a revision of my doctoral thesis.
+2013: Paul and the Rhetoric of Reversal in 1 Corinthians: The Impact of Paul’s Gospel on Paul’s Macro-Rhetoric, Cambridge University Press.
+This monograph is a revision of my doctoral thesis.
 I argue that for Paul, Jewish and Greco-Roman communicative resources are brought into the service of an argumentative strategy that is governed by his gospel of the death and resurrection of the messiah.

 I developed this resource firstly for my own benefit during my doctoral studies, placing my own translation of 1 Corinthians alongside photos and maps of relevant artefacts and locations, and new translations of relevant ancient literature.
 The aim of the book is to make the world in which 1 Corinthians arose a little more accessible.

 Reviewed by Bradley Bitner in Review of Biblical Literature.